Free Japanese Quiz for Beginners

 Noun-modifying clause

+A noun-modifying clause is not a sentence.
+It is a clause that modifies the noun, no matter how long.
 A subject in a noun-modifying clause is marked by “が” not “は”.
 A verb is used in its Plain Form, not Polite Form.

-‘noun-modifying clause’ + Noun
+noun-modifying clause + Noun

 ( a book that I am reading now )